Faizan418/e-commerce/README.md

 - Add user authentication (login/signup).
 - Implement payment gateway simulation.
 - Create a "Thank You" page after order placement.

+## Features
+- **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices.
+- **Product Listing**: Browse products with images and details on the home page.
+- **Product Details**: View individual product pages with descriptions and prices.
+- **Shopping Cart**: Add products, update quantities, and remove items from the cart.
+- **Checkout Process**: Complete shipping details, choose shipping/payment methods, and place an order.
+- **Persistent Cart**: Cart data is saved using LocalStorage, so it persists across page refreshes.
+- **Amazon-like Header**: Consistent navigation bar with logo, search, and cart across all pages.

+## Technologies Used
+- **HTML5**: For structuring the website.
+- **CSS3**: For styling and responsive layouts (includes media queries).
+- **JavaScript**: For interactivity (cart management, checkout logic).
+- **Font Awesome**: For icons in the navigation bar and cart.
+- **LocalStorage**: For storing cart and order data.

 ## Contributing
 Feel free to fork this project and submit pull requests with improvements!
 Suggestions for new features or bug fixes are welcome.